alexandair/entra-powershell-docs/docs/conceptual/overview.md

 ## Microsoft Graph PowerShell vs. Microsoft Entra PowerShell

 Microsoft Entra PowerShell is a part of our increased investment in Microsoft Graph PowerShell SDK.
-It brings high-quality and scenario-optimized Entra resource management to the Microsoft Graph PowerShell SDK.
+It brings high-quality and scenario-optimized Microsoft Entra resource management to the Microsoft Graph PowerShell SDK.
 Still, it keeps all the benefits of Microsoft Graph PowerShell SDK for authorization, connection management, error handling, and (low-level) API coverage.
 As Microsoft Entra PowerShell builds on the Microsoft Graph PowerShell SDK, it is completely interoperable.

 Microsoft Entra PowerShell provides the following benefits: